Your Child at 12 to 18 Months

 Your child at 12-18 months is developing a real personality.

-She is still growing rapidly and gaining confidence and a sense of independence.
-As she begins to walk, run and climb, she needs encouragement and freedom to explore, as well as clear boundaries and limits to feel safe.
+They are still growing rapidly, gaining confidence, and developing a sense of independence.
+As they begin to walk, run, and climb, they need encouragement and freedom to explore, as well as clear boundaries and limits to feel safe.

 At 12 to 18 months old your child should be able to: